Reviewed by Artists

 Paula Menchen

-I felt the residence was very strong for graphic work or silkscreen.
+I felt the residency was very strong for graphic work or silkscreen.
 I enjoyed everyone I met and my time at AGA Lab.
 Getting the resources and funding for my projects would be the obstacles that if given the chance to return I would like to do better.

 Shaun the sheep